8 Steps to Keep your Office Environment eco-friendly.

 2. Reduce, reuse, recycle

 Do you need disposable cups at the water cooler?
 Can you use the other side of the used sheets of paper you’ve thrown in the recycle bin?
-Just think about your resources and optimize.

-3. Use environmentally friendly office products.
+3. Use environmentally friendly office products

 On average, they only cost 5% more, which is a small price to pay to cut down on waste and pollution.
 Start small – 100% recycled paper, refillable ink cartridges, non-toxic highlighters, etc.

-Encourage working from home (if you can), particularly for workers who would normally drive long distance to work.
-This cuts down on pollution and increases time availability.
-Think big, start small!
+Encourage working from home (if you can), particularly for workers who would normally drive long distances to work.

 For those who do come to the office on a regular basis, encourage (and help arrange) carpooling, use of public transit, biking, or walking.

-6. Aim for a paperless office.
+6. Aim for a paperless office

 Though the paperless office may still seem unrealistic, at least try to cut down on printed material when possible.
 Use only 100% recycled content paper products in the office and when getting promotional material professionally produced.

-7. Institute a casual dress code.
+7. Institute a casual dress code

 Not having to wear suits in hot summer months can help keep cooling costs down (and make for a happier workplace).